 - Promote relaxation and sleep.

-- Administer oxygen if ordered.
+- Administer oxygen, if ordered.

 - Administer medication to treat delirium.

-It can be an uncomfortable side effect of many medicines.
-The most common are those to treat pain, nausea, and depression, but other medicines can also cause it.
-It can also be caused by the disease itself as the tumor grows and affects different organs.
+It can be an uncomfortable side effect of many medications.
+The most common are those to treat pain, nausea, and depression, but other medications can also cause it.
+Constipation can also be caused by the disease itself as the tumor grows and affects different organs.
 Diet and decreased activity can make it worse.

 Things you can do